Live Ingest Server

 seal_last_error | VARCHAR | Last batch commit error, or NULL if none. |

 Use is_listening / last_error to detect a dead listener.
 Use seal_last_error to inspect writer failures, such as catalog conflicts.
+Use maintenance_runs_total / last_maintenance_age_ms to confirm compaction is keeping up.

 Catalog targeting